Learning Performance Maximizing Ensembles with Explainability Guarantees: Methodology

-The intuition behind the allocator is as follows.
-First, all observations are sorted in sufficient performance maximizing order, i.e. allocation of observations in $Z_g^{\prime}$ to $g$ is prioritized over allocation of observations in $Z_2^{\prime}$ and $Z_0^{\prime}$, which in turn are prioritized over $Z_b^{\prime}$.
-Next, observations are sorted in explainable sufficient performance maximizing order, i.e. $Z_2^{\prime}$ is prioritized ahead of $Z_0^{\prime}$ for allocation to $g$.
+The intuition behind the allocator is depicted in Fig. \ref{fig:introeeg2} and is as follows.
+First, all observations are sorted in sufficient performance maximizing order, i.e. allocation of observations in $Z_g^{}$ to $g$ is prioritized over allocation of observations in $Z_2^{}$ and $Z_0^{}$, which in turn are prioritized over $Z_b^{}$.
+Next, observations are sorted in explainable sufficient performance maximizing order, i.e. $Z_2^{}$ is prioritized ahead of $Z_0^{}$ for allocation to $g$.
 Then, within each sufficiency category, observations are ordered in absolute performance maximizing order, i.e. observations with large relative performance of $g$ over $b$ are prioritized for allocation to $g$.
-Next, this ranking is normalized, yielding the glass box allocation desirability percentile $r^{\prime}$.
+Next, this ranking is normalized, yielding the glass box allocation desirability percentile $r^{}$.
 An important feature of this percentile is that it is constant with respect to $q$, thus the optimal observations to allocate to $g$, for any level of $q$, are simply the $n_q$ most highly ranked, resulting in the allocator $a^{\prime}_q$.

-Note that in the described methodology, sufficiency based allocation can be viewed as a generalization of allocation via absolute performance, and can thus be reduced to the latter by selecting either $s^{}_{f}(z)=0$ or $s^{}_{f}(z)=1$, $\forall z,f$.
+Note that in the described methodology, sufficiency based allocation can be viewed as a generalization of allocation via absolute performance, and can thus be reduced to the latter by selecting, for example, either $s^{}_{f}(z)=0$ or $s^{}_{f}(z)=1$, $\forall z,f$.

 Next, we state the optimality properties of the proposed allocator $a^{\prime}_q$.
-The proofs are available in the long form paper on arxiv.org in the Theoretical Results section of the Appendix.
+The proofs are available in the Theoretical Results section of the Appendix.